OGGM/oggm/docs/installing-oggm.rst

   version number (e.g. v1.1).
 - **dev**: this is the development version.
 It might contain new features and bug fixes, but is also likely to continue to change until a new release is made.
+This is the recommended way if you want to use the latest changes to the code.
-This is the recommended way if you plan to contribute to the model, and/or if you want to use the most recent model updates.
+- **dev+code**: this is the recommended way if you plan to explore the OGGM codebase, contribute to the model, and/or if you want to use the most recent model updates.

 **‣ install the stable version:**